 Making QR Code in Microsoft Excel

-Some examples how to use StrokeScribe barcode generator to make QR Code in Excel.
+Some examples, how to use StrokeScribe barcode generator to make QR Code in Excel.
 The Active Document is the easiest one but allows less customization.
 The ActiveX-based method is VBA friendly.

 For more methods, look in the Related Tutorials.

 The examples work with all Excel versions starting from Excel 2007 (excluding online version of Office).
+The Internet connection is not needed and no third-party online services are used.

-- Download and install the barcode generator
+- Download and install the barcode generator.

 Placing QR Code in Excel as an Active Document